Estimating a Directed Tree for Extremes: The algorithm

 \subsection{Parameter tuning by bootstrap aggegation}

-Algorithm \ref{alg:qtree} has two parameters: the quantile $\smallR \in (0,1)$ and the cut-off quantile $\al \in (0,1)$.
-If data came from a noise-free max-linear Bayesian tree, then we should select $\smallR=0$ as small as possible, $1-\alpha=1$, and fit \QTree\ on all of the available data $\calx$.
-However, due to the presence of noise, setting $\smallR$ too small and $1-\alpha$ too large would make the estimator volatile to large values of the noise variables.
+The \QTree\ Algorithm~\ref{alg:qtree} has two parameters: the quantile level $\smallR \in (0,1)$ and the cut-off level $\al \in [0,1)$.
+If data came from a noise-free max-linear Bayesian tree, then we should select $\smallR$ as small as possible and $\alpha=0$, and fit \QTree\ on all of the available data $\calx$.
+However, due to the presence of noise, setting $\smallR$ and $\alpha$ too small would make the estimator volatile to large values of the noise variables.